xiongrxchn/IntelBri.github.io/index.md

 - This project designed and implemented the patrolman system, using Raspberry Pi for road pothole inspection.
 It uses the mobility of the participating vehicles, gathering data from the accelerometer and GPS sensors.

-- We focus on analyzing three typical types of road conditions, including: Crack (CR), Potholes (PH), and Upheaval (UH).
+- We focus on analyzing three typical types of road conditions, including Crack (CR), Potholes (PH), and Upheaval (UH).
 Comparing different hand-labeled signal patterns, the team identifies the features of different road conditions.

-- In the future, we will apply machine-learning based approach for automatic detection of diverse road conditions.
+- In the future, we will apply a machine-learning based approach for automatic detection of diverse road conditions.

 ## References